While the AirPods 3 earbuds weren't announced at the Apple event, that doesn't mean they're not on their way in the near future.

-It’s likely that the AirPods 3 will be a much simpler, more affordable breed of earbuds than the AirPods Pro, though you can still expect significant upgrades on the current-gen Apple AirPods.
-Whether it’s a revamped earbuds design or features like active noise cancellation, the AirPods 3 could well have more of a premium touch.
+It’s likely that the AirPods 3 will be a simpler, more affordable alternative to the AirPods Pro.
+Whether it’s a sleeker earbuds shape or premium features like active noise cancellation, the AirPods 3 could become one of the best wireless earbuds on the market.

-While we wait for an official reveal, here’s everything we know so far, including the potential AirPods 3 release date, price, specs and features.
+While we're still waiting for an official reveal, here’s everything we're heard about AirPods 3 up to this point, including the potential AirPods 3 release date, price, specs and features.

-- The AirPods 3 will reportedly enter mass production in August, which could line up a joint launch with the iPhone 13 in September.
+- The AirPods 3 will reportedly enter mass production in August, though they won't be released alongside the iPhone 13, as initially predicted.

 Apple AirPods 3 release date rumors

 While a number of rumors had indicated that we'd see the AirPods 3 at the Apple Event on September 14 (other tips have AirPods 3 and iPhone 13 launching together at the same event), this speculation turned out to be inaccurate.